swiftlang/swift-evolution/proposals/0311-task-locals.md

 Sometimes it may be necessary to "continue work asynchronously" _without waiting_ for the result of such operation.

 Today there exists the `detach` operation which steps out of the realm of Structured Concurrency entirely, and may out-live it's calling scope entirely.
 This is problematic for task-local values which are built and optimized entirely around the structured notion of child-tasks.
 Also, a detached task's purpose is to "start from a clean slate" (i.e. detach) from the context it was created from.
-In other words, detached tasks cannot and will not inherit task-local values (!).
-Much in the same way as they would not inherit the execution context or priority of the calling context.
+In other words, detached tasks cannot and will not inherit task-local values (!), much in the same way as they would not inherit the execution context or priority of the calling context.

 To illustrate the interaction of detached tasks and task-locals, consider the following example: